-Fantasy Football Rankings: WRs for Week 3
+Fantasy Football Week 3 Rankings: WRs

 It could be rust for the offense, or maybe Joe Burrow isn't fully back from his calf injury.
 Regardless, Chase's output is definitely not meeting the investment fantasy managers placed when they drafted him this summer.

-Here's to hoping he turns in a better performance in Week 3 against the Rams.
+Here's to hoping he turns in a better performance in Week 3 against the Rams (and here's to hoping Burrow actually starts that game and is healthy).

 Check out where Chase lands in our WR rankings: